 If you are contemplating redundancies due to the loss of a contract or the sale of a business or part of the business, this may be a relevant transfer for the purposes of the Transfer of Undertakings (Protection of Employment) Regulations 2006 instead, under which your staff may have the legal right to have their employment transferred.

 If such staff members are made redundant where there has been a transfer that is covered by this legislation, then such redundancies could be automatically unfair.

 Please call us on 0845 2626 260 or drop us an email if you need further advice on whether you are within your right to carry out a redundancy.

 Once you have established that a redundancy is the right course of action, you will need to put a plan in place.
 This will include identifying the reason for said redundancy and producing evidence that there is genuine need to make redundancies.

 It is then common practice to ask for volunteers during the announcement stage before you undertake any potential assessment.
-The advantage of accepting volunteers is that it avoids the need for compulsory redundancies and the demoralisation of staff that is often felt as a result of these.
+The advantage of accepting volunteers is that it avoids the need for compulsory redundancies and the demoralisation of staff that is often felt as a result.